muhammadsantosa/E_Commerce_Analysis/README.md

 Python: Jupyter Notebooks
 - Extracted data from SQLite database using the sqlite3 library
-- Explored the use of XGBoost regression models to determine factors that correlate the most to the customer lifetime value
+- Explored the use of XGBoost regression models to determine factors that correlate the most to the customer lifetime value by looking at feature importance
 - Evaluated the model using the mean absolute error and root mean squared error

 More information on the project can be seen here: ___